 RFID is innovative, interesting technology, but it's also notoriously complicated and expensive to deploy.
 So, is it worth all of the time, cost and effort required to find true ROI from RFID?
 In this podcast, we explore how to assess whether your manufacturing organization will benefit from RFID -- covering some of the common use cases, typical project costs and what to consider when deciding whether RFID is a worthwhile investment for your company.

-ERP software's workflow management capabilities: Tips and advice for getting started -- December
+Leveraging ERP software's workflow management capabilities: Tips and advice for getting started -- December 12, 2008

 Workflow management has evolved over decades.
 Today, there are many options for workflow management, especially in ERP environments, and the benefits can be compelling.
 Companies can find notable improvements in efficiency and profitability when they truly understand cross-functional business processes -- and have a method to link and manage these processes across their organizations.
 So, in this podcast, we explore how organizations can effectively leverage workflow management in ERP environments and how to get a project off the ground.

-practices for leveraging ERP to support changing business requirements -- December 3,
+Best practices for leveraging ERP to support changing business requirements -- December 3, 2008

 Business requirements can change quickly -- especially in today's competitive economy.
 So, how can manufacturers meet these new requirements, which may require quickly implementing system and process changes?
 ERP can help, according to Ray Wang of Forrester Research, by providing a framework to assist manufacturers in implementing the changes needed for new business requirements.
 In this podcast, find out more about best practices for leveraging ERP to support changing business requirements.
 In this podcast, appropriate for both business and IT professionals, listeners will hear more about why -- and how -- business requirements may be changing more than ever, find out how ERP systems and processes can help manufacturers quickly and efficiently react to changes and learn best practices for managing change, including how to communicate internally about required changes.